tothi/covid19/README.md

 significantly decreases the exponential rate**.

 Here is a plot illustrating the results for Hungary.
-The decreasing exponential rate should result significally less infections in the next days.
+The decreasing exponential rate should result significantly less infections in the next days.

 ![Impact of Epidemiological Measures (COVID-19, Hungary)](plot-hun-large.png)